In an earlier post, Tornado Sightings, I wrote about the importance of keeping an eye on macro trends.

-If you track back previous trends that have had an impact on your business, it can be possible to identify some of the sources of these trends.
+If you track back previous trends that have had an impact on your business, you can to identify some of the sources of these trends.
 What past trends can you trace back to their beginnings?
 Is there a pattern?

 2. What are the warning signs? (spot)

 Consider what early signs you could look for and how to measure them, to get further ahead of what’s happening.
-For example, if you want to know what’s coming to your grocery store in the next year or two you might want to attend the Aspen Food & Wine Magazine Classic next June.
+For example, if you want to know what’s coming to your grocery store in the next year or two you might want to attend the Aspen Food & Wine Magazine Classic.

 3. What trend do we see on the horizon? (describe)

 How would you describe the trend?
 It might be expressed as a new interest, an emerging concern, or a major shift in consumer attitudes or behaviors.